Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Experimental Evaluation

-The average run times of the EDM-based and SRP-based DOA estimation are shown in Table \ref{tab: run times}.
-The EDM-based DOA method is about 25 times faster than the SRP-based method, which can again be attributed to the large difference in search-space between both methods.
-Rather than jointly optimizing a functional in two angle variables using all microphone pairs, the EDM-based method completely eliminates the need for continuous variable optimization, using a cost function based on estimated TDOAs between the reference microphone and the other microphones.

-Similarly as for the position estimation results, the consistently small median DOA estimation errors and small error distributions demonstrate the versatility of the proposed EDM-based multi-source DOA estimation method across a wide range of source configurations, and with low computational cost.
+Similarly as for the position estimation results, the consistently small median DOA estimation errors and small error distributions demonstrate the versatility of the proposed EDM-based multi-source DOA estimation method across a wide range of source configurations.